jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (e) ensure participants comply with this Part and Part 5 and to take any action that may be appropriate to enforce those provisions and the provisions of any regulations made under this Part; and
   (f) publish information in accordance with section 89; and (g) issue emissions rulings to help persons meet their obligations under this Part and Part 5.
-(2) The chief executive must comply with any direction that the Minister gives under section 88(1).
+(2) The EPA must comply with any direction that the Minister gives under section 88(1).
+(3) For the avoidance of doubt, the EPA undertakes the functions described in subsection (1) on behalf of the Crown.

+### 87A Delegation by EPA
+(1) The EPA must not delegate its power to appoint the Registrar under section 11.
+(2) In all other respects, section 73 of the Crown Entities Act 2004 applies, except that subsection (1) of that section applies as if paragraph (d) were repealed and the following paragraph substituted:.
+  (d) a person, or an office holder in a department of the Public Service, approved by the entity's responsible Minister:

-### 88 Directions to chief executive
+### 88 Directions to EPA
-(1) The Minister may give general directions to the chief executive in relation to the chief executive's exercise of powers and performance of functions under this Part, Part 5, or any regulations made under this Part or Part 5.
+(1) The Minister may give general directions to the EPA in relation to the EPA's exercise of powers and performance of functions under this Part, Part 5, or any regulations made under this Part or Part 5.
 (2) Subsection (1) does not authorise the Minister to give directions about the exercise of powers and performance of functions in relation to a particular person.
-(3) As soon as practicable after giving a direction under subsection (1), the Minister must— (a) publish a copy of the direction in the Gazette; and (b) make a copy of the direction accessible via the Internet site of the department of the chief executive; and (c) present a copy of the direction to the House of Representatives.
+(3) As soon as practicable after giving a direction under subsection (1), the Minister must— (a) publish a copy of the direction in the Gazette; and (b) make a copy of the direction accessible via the Internet site of the EPA; and (c) present a copy of the direction to the House of Representatives.
+(4) Before giving a direction under subsection (1), the Minister must comply with section 115(1) of the Crown Entities Act 2004.

-### 89 Chief executive to publish certain information
+### 89 EPA to publish certain information
-(1) The chief executive must publish the following information in accordance with subsection (2):
+(1) The EPA must publish the following information in accordance with subsection (2):
   (a) in respect of each activity listed in Schedule 3, the total number of participants—
     (i) registered under section 56; and
     (ii) removed from the register under section 59; and